catalyst-cooperative/pudl/docs/CONTRIBUTING.rst

 How to Get Involved
 -------------------------------------------------------------------------------

 We welcome just about any kind of contribution to the project.
-Alone we'll never be able to understand every use case or integrate all the available data.
+Alone, we'll never be able to understand every use case or integrate all the available data.
 The project will serve the community better if other folks get involved.

 There are lots of ways to contribute -- it's not all about code!